espnet/espnet/doc/installation.md

 - Python 3.6.1+
 - gcc 4.9+ for PyTorch1.0.0+

-We often use audio converter tools in several secipes:
+We often use audio converter tools in several recipes:

 - lame (mp3 support)